Past Projects

 Automating the Process of SQL Tuning

-zTuned is a new system that automates SQL tuning using an experiment-driven approach.
+zTuned is a new system that automates SQL tuning using an experiment–driven approach.
 The nontrivial challenge is to plan the best set of experiments to conduct so that a satisfactory (new) plan can be found quickly.
-A novel feature of zTuned is a SQL-tuning-aware query optimizer, called Xplus, capable of executing plans proactively, collecting monitoring data from the runs, and iterating.
+A novel feature of zTuned is a SQL-tuning-aware query optimizer, called Xplus, that proactively executes plans, collects monitoring data from runs, and iterates.
 Xplus has been prototyped using PostgreSQL.